-- B30.
-SLT members are responsible for making sure they regularly monitor revenue and capital budgets.
-They must also investigate any variations and take appropriate action to deal with them. - B31.
-SLT members must report to Cabinet if they cannot balance spending and resources within the approved budget.
-Cabinet will consider these reports and, where appropriate, make recommendations to deal with the shortfall. - B32.
-SLT members will send monitoring and outturn reports to Cabinet in line with timetables and procedures set by Cabinet. - B33.
-The County Treasurer is responsible for producing the annual statement of accounts and for sending it to the Audit and Standards Committee for approval. - B34.
-Reports will be made to Overview and Scrutiny Committees on specific issues SLT members feel are appropriate, after consulting the County Treasurer. - B35.
-As well as reporting the final position to Cabinet, SLT members must, within six months of a significant project or programme finishing, carry out a review.
+- statement of accounts and for sending it to the Audit and Standards Committee for approval. - B34 Reports will be made to select committees on specific issues SLT members feel are appropriate, after consulting the County Treasurer. - B35 As well as reporting the final position to Cabinet, SLT members must, within six months of a significant project or programme finishing, carry out a review.
 The review must include an assessment of how far we achieved the project or programme aims, as shown in the project appraisal.
 The review should assess the process we used to manage the project or programme and report on the final cost.
 We will also need to consider longer-term assessments, including value for money evaluations and any relevant feedback from any satisfaction surveys, as part of the review.